kingeddy11/university_research_dashboard/README.md

 > [!NOTE]
 > Make sure the neo4j DBMS is started when you run the application.
 ## Usage
-Our application has 7 main functions.
+The application has 7 main functions.
 Instructions on how to use each one are described below.
 ### Faculty Citation Rankings by University
 This widget allows the user to select one university from the dropdown and view the top 10 faculty by their total number of citations on their publications.
 The pie chart shows each faculty member's share of their total citations among the top 10 at that university.
 This allows the user to view the faculty that have the highest research influence based on citation count and understand the magnitude of their influence. `American University` is the university that is preselected.
 ### University Publications Over Time